Charges for Four or More DUIs in Miami

 Under Kelly, a DUI defendant bears the initial burden of proof to show under oath or through a written motion to the court that at least one of the prior convictions should be eliminated.
 A qualified DUI lawyer will be able to guide a DUI client through this process.

-Elements that Must Be Proved to Obtain a Fourth or Subsequent DUI Conviction
+Elements That Must Be Proven to Obtain a Fourth or Subsequent DUI Conviction

-In order for the State of Florida to convict a person of a Fourth or Subsequent DUI under Florida Statutes, § 316.193(1), a judge or jury must find beyond a reasonable doubt that a person:
+For the state of Florida to convict a person of a fourth or subsequent DUI under Florida Statutes, § 316.193(1), a judge or jury must find beyond a reasonable doubt that a person has done certain things.

-- Drove or was in actual physical control of a vehicle; and
+- Drove or was in actual physical control of a vehicle

 - Was previously convicted of DUI three (or more) times

-Possible Criminal and Civil Penalties for a Fourth DUI Conviction
+Possible Criminal & Civil Penalties for a Fourth DUI Conviction

 The penalties for a fourth or subsequent DUI conviction in Florida are both criminal and civil (administrative).
 A person with four or more previous DUI convictions is often considered to be a significant public safety concern, so punishments for any DUI after a third DUI are severe, no matter how long ago the most recent prior DUI occurred.